 That's it.
 That's Sump.
 Do your worst.

-But if you're riding a hobby horse that you'd like to gallop onto our pages, drop us a line and tell us about it.
+But if you're riding a hobby horse that you'd like to gallop onto our pages, ring our bell and make your pitch.
 If we like it, we'll sort something out.
 If we don't like it, we'll probably try to spare your feelings and will fob you off with some excuse.

-But generally speaking, there's little or nothing out there that totally disinterests us.
+But generally speaking, there's not much out there that we really hate.
 So don't be shy.
 Just honk our horns, make your pitch and we'll see what happens...

 That's Graham Maughan from Maughan Vincent admiring another example of his firm's handiwork.
 And well he might.

-Maughan Vincent knows its business, and so do the other specialists that we're featuring on this site.
+Maughan Vincent knows its business, and so do the other specialists that are featured on Sump Magazine.
 Guys like Jake Robbins, for instance, who re-manufactures girder forks.
 And guys like Les Emery and Mick Hemmings, both experts with Nortons.
 Or Stuart Towner, magneto specialist, now semi-retired but still selling magneto and dynamo spares.
-Or Jesse Bassett in Ohio, USA, who builds stunning custom bikes.
-And ... well, we're adding to our specialists when we can.
-So check 'em out when you can.
-Do a little business.
+Or Jesse Bassett in Ohio, USA who builds stunning custom bikes.
+And we like to add specialists as and when we can.
+So check 'em out when you get the chance.
+Do some business.
 And tell 'em who sent ya.

 And if you're in the old motorcycle or customising business, get in touch.
-We'll show you ours if you show us yours.
+We'll show you ours if you flash yours.
 Know what we mean?

-Our events pages ain't anywhere near as comprehensive as we'd like.
-But that's partly because many of you club secretaries and show organisers need to fire your plugs a little more often and make sure you clue us in.
+Our classic bike events pages ain't anywhere near as comprehensive as we'd like.
+But that's partly because many of you club secretaries and show organisers need to fire your plugs more often and make yourself known.

-But we do what we can to stay up to date, and we can steer a lot of custom your way if just tip us the wink.
-So send us your full details (who, what, when, where, how and why, etc), and we'll put it out on the www.
+But we do what we can to stay up to date, and we can steer a lot of custom your way if you tip us the wink.
+So send your full details (who, what, when, where, how and why, etc), and we'll put it out on the www.